Retreat Comparison

 Not for

-• People looking for structured therapy or clinical treatment
+• People looking for structured therapy, clinical treatment, or medical intervention

-• Those expecting intensive workshops or productivity coaching
+• Those expecting intensive workshops, productivity coaching, or self-improvement content

 • Those seeking deep, extended creative immersion (consider Creative Healing Retreat)